overlay-market/OIPs/notes/note-8.md

 it's clear that shorting the local top here gives an entry price at the bid of 2477.91 and an exit price at the ask of 2461.99, for a profit (without fees) of 0.64%.
 Spot on the other hand moved 3% over the same period.

-The value of \\( \epsilon_s \\) effectively provides an envelope around the bid-ask spread.
-Tuning this to be better for higher frequency traders (smaller value) needs to be balanced against the risk associated with traders profiting from information not yet known to the entire market.

 Over much longer time horizons, traders can still make significant profits.
 Looking at 3 months of simulated data

 ![Image of Twap Lag With Spread Full Plot](../assets/oip-1/twap_lag_spread_all.png)